Online Learning

 Editing: Editors will need to harness AI tools for efficient manuscript evaluation and streamlined production processes.
 Algorithms automate nitty-gritty proofreading, grammar and spellchecking, freeing up editors to focus on the more nuanced tasks of discerning contextual meaning and improving style, coherence and tone while preserving the integrity of the written work.

-If you want to discuss online programme suitability, entry criteria or how to create a successful application our support team are on hand to help
+If you want to discuss online programme suitability, entry criteria, or how to create a successful application, our student success team is on hand to help.

 The Jobs of the Future